From Mice to Trains: Amortized Bayesian Inference on Graph Data: Experiments

 Achieving adequate calibration is substantially more challenging, as shown in the right column of Figure \ref{fig:toy_results}.
 For the $\pi$ parameters, the Graph Convolutional Network is well calibrated, whereas the Deep Sets fails to achieve adequate calibration.
 This can be explained by the high recovery attained by Deep Sets, which makes good calibration harder to obtain.
 For $\lambda$, the Graph Transformer shows the weakest recovery, while Deep Sets and the Graph Convolutional Network, each with mean and PMA aggregation, are well calibrated.
 The Set Transformer does not achieve adequate calibration, with $\ell_\gamma$ values around $-5$.
 This may again be a consequence of its high parameter recovery (approximately 0.86), which makes achieving good calibration more difficult.

 Figure \ref{fig:toy_recovery_calibration} compares a representative run of the Graph Convolutional Network with mean pooling and the Set Transformer with multi-head attention pooling in terms of recovery and calibration.
 The recovery plot (left) shows estimates for $\pi_{AB}$ as a representative example of the three $\pi$ parameters.
 For both $\pi_{AB}$ and $\lambda$, the Graph Convolutional Network exhibits poorer recovery than the Set Transformer.
 Vertical lines denote 95\% credible intervals, which are noticeably narrower for the Set Transformer, indicating sharper estimates.
 The Graph Convolutional Network appears to learn mainly the prior distribution, a common failure mode, whereas the Set Transformer learns a meaningful posterior, which can be seen by a correlation of 0.873 and 0.847 for $\pi_{AB}$ and $\lambda$ respectively of posterior-median and true parameter value.
 The ECDF calibration plots (right panel of Figure \ref{fig:toy_recovery_calibration}) provide a diagnostic of posterior calibration based on simulation-based ranks, as described in Section \ref{sec:metrics}.
 Both the Graph Convolutional Network and the Set Transformer calibrate the parameter adequately, as their rank ECDFs lie within the 95\% confidence bands.
+Model performance can be assessed not only through parameter-based metrics, but also through data-dependent quantities.
+Appendix \ref{ap:dataSBC} presents data-dependent SBC results for this experiment.

 This case study indicates that the Set Transformer performs best overall, achieving the strongest parameter recovery, posterior contraction, and calibration in most settings.
 The Deep Sets baseline is also competitive, often yielding comparable results.
 In contrast, the two explicitly graph-structured architectures --- the Graph Convolutional Network and the Graph Transformer --- do not outperform Deep Sets, despite leveraging the adjacency information.